ossf/wg-best-practices-os-developers/docs/spp/Simplest-Possible-Process.md

 ## Limitations

 The SPP only generates static websites.

-You can serve JavaScript, but that doesn't work when users will not execute client-side JavaScript.
+If you want a dynamic website running server-side code, the SPP is inadequate, and groups should look for a different solution.
-If you want a truly dynamic website running server-side code, the SPP is inadequate, and groups should look for a different solution.
+This approach can serve JavaScript, and in some cases that is enough, but note that this JavaScript won't run on the client side when users disable executing client-side JavaScript, and of course we cannot trust the results of client-side execution.

-However, many of our groups are serving simple static documents;
+However, many of our groups just need to serve simple static documents.
-a simple process like the SPP should serve them well.
+In those cases, a simple process (like the SPP) should serve them well.

 ## To be done